Tax Laws for 2018 & 2019

 (A) Casualty & Theft Losses are no longer deductible except in federally declared disaster areas.

 (B) The penalty for not having health insurance is eliminated starting in 2019.

 (C) For post-2018 divorces, alimony is not deductible by the payer nor taxable to the recipient.

 (D) The amount that you can leave to your heirs without any estate tax has roughly doubled to $11.2 million ($22.4 million for married couples).

 (E) Dependents with over $2,100 of investment income and/or taxable scholarship income may pay much more tax than before.

 (F) You can no longer “undo” a conversion to Roth IRA.

 (G) 529 Plan distributions can now be used for tuition at elementary or secondary public, private or religious schools, up to $10,000 per student.

-Because employee unreimbursed job expenses cannot be claimed on your 2018 tax return (except for ministers’ Social Security Tax calculations), have your employer reimburse all job expenses.
-Consider these compelling reasons to look into an accountable plan.
+Because employee un-reimbursed job expenses cannot be claimed on your 2018 tax return (except for ministers’ Social Security Tax calculations), have your employer reimburse all job expenses.
+Here’s why we recommend that you look into an accountable plan.